tsedio/tsed/docs/getting-started/migration-from-v5.md

 :::

 ::: tip
-See all possibility of this new feature on his dedicated page [Response Filter](/docs/response-filter.md).
+See all possibilities of this new feature on its dedicated page [Response Filter](/docs/response-filter.md).
 :::

 ### GlobalErrorHandler to Exception Filter